Kickball Rules

 • Once the ball is pitched, any defending player may advance towards home plate,

-• All fielders must start from on or behind the crash line until the pitcher releases the ball.
+• All fielders, except the catcher, must start from on or behind the crash line until the pitcher releases the ball.
 The crash line is defined as an imaginary line that runs between 1st and 3rd base.
 If a player advances in front of the crash line before the pitcher releases the ball, that pitch will be considered a “ball” unless the player decides to kick the ball.

 • Overthrow: